FanPu1/bioinformatics-hub/README.md

 - Single sequence without a sequence Id

-  A single sequence wihtout a sequence Id is a valid input sequence.
+  A single sequence without a sequence Id is a valid input sequence.
 This application will automatically add "Unamed sequence 1" as its sequence Id.

 - The first sequence in multiple sequences do not have a sequence Id